stephaneVercouillieBMID/slate/source/v2/confirmation.html.md

 First, you will forg a HTTPS GET request that MUST be sent to the itsme® Authorization Endpoint.
 The itsme® Authorization Endpoint can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the key <i>"authorization_endpoint"</i>.

 <aside class="notice">By opposition to the OpenID Connect specifications, POST method is not authorized when triggering the itsme® App through the Universal/App Link mechanism only support the HTTP GET method on the Authorisation Endpoint.
-More information about Universal links and App links can be found in the <a href="#UniversalLinks">section 3.3</a>.
+More information about Universal links and App links can be found in the Appendix.
 </aside>

 The OpenID Connect Core specification defines a number of parameters to integrate in the HTTPS GET query string :